pfsense/docs/source/captiveportal/captive-portal-configuration.rst

  user's upload bandwith to 512 kbit/s).

-:Custom redirection url:
+:Custom redirection URL:
- A custom redirection url may be defined in ``wispr-redirection-url`` attribute.
+ A custom redirection URL may be defined in ``WISPr-Redirection-URL`` attribute.
- Users will be redirected to this url after a successfull authentication.
+ Users will be redirected to this URL after a successfull authentication.

- This attribute may override the forced redirection url defined in the captive portal configuration, if any.
+ This attribute may override the forced redirection URL defined in the captive portal configuration, if any.

 Authenticating captive portal users using RADIUS MAC Authentication